America's Deep South

 Begin your exploration of the American Deep South with an outbound flight to Atlanta, transferring to your overnight hotel on arrival.

 Your first full day in the United States begins with a visit to the Martin Luther King Center.
 One of Atlanta's most famous sons, the Center provides a fascinating insight into the Civil Rights leader and the political repercussions of his famous movement in 20th century America.
 You also visit Ebenezer Baptist Church, where both King and his father were pastors.
-You then depart for nearby Chattanooga.
+You then depart for nearby Chattanooga by coach.

 Upon arrival in Chattanooga, transfer to the Tennessee Valley Railway Museum for an insight into the long and grand history of the great American railroad aboard a 'rolling museum'.
 The locomotive gives an insight into the history of the American railroad through the ages.
 Later, continue to your hotel, where you spend the night.